mpv-player/mpv/DOCS/man/options.rst

 ``--audio-pitch-correction=<yes|no>``
-    If this is enabled (default), playing with a speed different from normal automatically inserts the ``scaletempo`` audio filter.
+    If this is enabled (default), playing with a speed different from normal automatically inserts the ``scaletempo2`` audio filter.
 For details, see audio filter section.

 ``--audio-device=<name>``